 After two weeks following the second dose (for Moderna and Pfizer), the chances of a person getting symptomatic COVID-19 is reduced significantly.
 Less is known about how effective these vaccines are against asymptomatic disease or spread of disease, though some preliminary studies are optimistic.
 Moderna and Pfizer’s COVID-19 vaccines are about 95% effective at preventing symptomatic COVID-19 illness.
 However, less is known about the effects of these vaccines on variant strains of COVID.
 Therefore, it is still recommended that people who have been vaccinated wear a mask and practice infection prevention precautions.

 What can my family do to protect ourselves from COVID-19 while we wait for the vaccine to become available?

 It’s still imperative that we all continue the following practices to prevent COVID-19:

-- Wear a mask when outside your home.
+- Wear a mask indoors when around people who don’t live in your home.

 - Stay home if you are feeling ill.

 - Physically distance from others outside your home when possible, staying 6 feet away.